Is Depression Genetic? Understanding Biology And Mental Health

 • Relationship conflicts

 In some cases, a parent's depression may impact a child.
 If a parent unknowingly neglects or harms their child, these environmental factors may further predispose them to depression.
-Parents experiencing depression may also experience conflict with other individuals in the family, potentially causing home stress for children.
+Parents living with depression may also experience conflict with family members, which may lead to home stress for children.

 In addition, some parents with depression may lack the skills or the motivation to teach their children positive coping strategies to cope with stress.
 Children who don't see their children mirroring healthy coping mechanisms may struggle to adapt to emotional challenges and could be more at risk for depression.